Board Members of High Watch

 John’s career started in the world of film and theatre.
 At 26, John’s Broadway theatre productions earned 9 Tony nominations.
 His documentary film Overnight opened the Sundance film festival.
 John has travelled throughout the world as a Location Manager for the James Bond film franchise, most recently on Spectre in Austria and Skyfall in Turkey.

 John Co-Founded The Guest House Ocala “The world’s leading trauma and addiction treatment center.”
 In addition, John manages over 100 specialized Sober Companions comprised of nurses, social workers, doctors, caretakers, teachers, life coaches, nutritionists, trauma yoga specialist, bodyguards and more.
-He has worked with and helped guide 500+ family member and their loved ones through mental health, medical, legal and addiction recovery.
+He has worked with and helped guide 500+ family members and their loved ones through mental health, medical, legal and addiction recovery.

 Jerry is a licensed paramedic and served for many years as the President and Chairman of a large non-profit paramedic service in Southern Connecticut.
 He also serves on the State of Connecticut Alcohol & Drug Policy Council.